learn-co-students/yale-web-052520/12-Sinatra-MVC/README.md

 - [x] Implement one model that inherit from ActiveRecord
 - [x] Implement one controller to route and process requests
 - [x] Implement ERB template and get it to render data from controller and model
-- [x] Identify the connection between REST and CRUD

 #### **Explain the Model View Controller (MVC) pattern and give an example**
 * How and Why we use the MVC pattern?